csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 In general, a task can commit and release its resources before the workflow reaches a termination state.
 However, if the multitask transaction later aborts, its failure atomicity may require that we undo the effects of already completed tasks (for example, committed subtransactions) by executing compensating tasks (as subtransactions).
 The semantics of compensation requires that a compensat- ing transaction eventually complete its execution successfully, possibly after a number of resubmissions.

-In an expense-voucher-processing workflow, for example, a department- budget balance may be reduced on the basis of an initial approval of a voucher
+In an expense-voucher-processing workflow, for example, a department- budget balance may be reduced on the basis of an initial approval of a voucher by the manager.

-**1100 Chapter 26 Advanced Transaction Processing**

-by the manager.
 If the voucher is later rejected, whether because of failure or for other reasons, the budget may have to be restored by a compensating transaction.

-**26.2.3 Execution of Workflows**
+### 26.2.3 Execution of Workflows

 The execution of the tasks may be controlled by a human coordinator or by a soft- ware system called a **workflow-management system**.
 A workflow-management system consists of a scheduler, task agents, and a mechanism to query the state of the workflow system.
 A task agent controls the execution of a task by a processing entity.
 A scheduler is a program that processes workflows by submitting various tasks for execution, monitoring various events, and evaluating conditions related to intertask dependencies.
 A scheduler may submit a task for execution (to a task agent), or may request that a previously submitted task be aborted.
 In the case of multidatabase transactions, the tasks are subtransactions, and the processing entities are local database-management systems.
 In accordance with the work- flow specifications, the scheduler enforces the scheduling dependencies and is responsible for ensuring that tasks reach acceptable termination states.